 How long is data retained and can I have it removed?

 Server and application logs are retained for a maximum of 30 days, after which they are permanently deleted.
-Application analytics will be permanently deleted on request.
+Retention of account analytics can span up to 90 days, but can be permanently deleted on request.

 Will you fill out our security questionnaire?

-For customers on our enterprise tier, we will make exception.
+For customers on an enterprise tier, we are known to make exception.

 Do you maintain any security certifications such as SOC 2 or ISO 27001?